USS Phenakite (PYc-25) "The Kentucky Ghost Ship"

 (Photo Caption: F/V Sachem in 1932 sailing at full speed)

-Following the sale, she would continue to serve as a yacht until 1932 when Taylor sold her Jacob “Jake” Martin who decided to convert Sachem into a fishing vessel, under the name F/V Sachem, as part of this conversion she was extensively refitted and lost her original steam engines for more modern diesel engines.
+Following the sale, she would continue to serve as a yacht until 1932, when Taylor sold her to Jacob “Jake” Martin, who decided to convert Sachem into a fishing vessel under the name F/V Sachem.
+As part of this conversion she was extensively refitted and lost her original steam engines for more modern diesel engines.
 During this phase of her career, the Sachem would gain even more popularity and would be rented out for major fishing excursions over the next ten years.
-She would serve in this capacity as a fishing vessel until 1942 when she was once again called up for service following the entry of the United States into the Second World War
+She would serve in this capacity as a fishing vessel until 1942, when she was once again called up for service following the entry of the United States into the Second World War

-On 17 February 1942 following the entry of the United States into the Second World War, the US Navy once again requisitioned the former Steam Yacht for patrol service.
-To this end, she was sent to Robert Jacobs, Inc and refitted for further wartime service as a coastal patrol yacht.
-She would subsequently be renamed USS Phenakite (PYc-25) on 3 March 1942.
-And finally commissioned on 1 July 1942 at Tompkinsville, N.Y. with Lt.
+On 17 February 1942, following the entry of the United States into the Second World War, the US Navy once again requisitioned the former Steam Yacht for patrol service.
+To this end, she was sent to Robert Jacobs, Inc. and refitted for further wartime service as a coastal patrol yacht.
+She was renamed USS Phenakite (PYc-25) on 3 March 1942.
+And finally commissioned on 1 July 1942 at Tompkinsville, N.Y., with Lt.
 John D. Lannon in command.
-Following Phenakite’s commissioning, she was ordered to report to Fleet Sonar School in Key West Florida where she would be assigned to Service Squadron 9.
+Following Phenakite’s commissioning, she was ordered to report to Fleet Sonar School in Key West, Florida, where she would be assigned to Service Squadron 9.

-During the next two years, Phenakite would embark student officers and sailors for daily at-sea training cruises and would act as a sonar training ship.
-As part of these duties, she would range the submarine operating area off the Florida Keys while her students would practice sonar tactics and maneuvers.
-In addition, Phenakite served as an escort between the operating area and Key West and undertook the important duty of being a night patrol ship in the approaches to Key West harbor, which was considered a strategic area for the US Navy.
-Phenakite would serve in this role until 2 September 1944, when she was reassigned to duty with the 3rd Naval District and redeployed to New York where she arrived on 10 November 1944.
+During the next two years, Phenakite would embark student officers and sailors for daily at-sea training cruises and act as a sonar training ship.
+She would range the submarine operating area off the Florida Keys as part of these duties while her students would practice sonar tactics and maneuvers.
+In addition, Phenakite served as an escort between the operating area and Key West and undertook the important duty of being a night patrol ship in the approaches to Key West harbor, considered a strategic area for the US Navy.
+Phenakite would serve in this role until 2 September 1944, when she was reassigned to duty with the 3rd Naval District and redeployed to New York, where she arrived on 10 November 1944.
 However, following her arrival, she would be decommissioned at Tompkinsville on 17 November.

 image